Araqah

 Araqah (عرقه) is a Palestinian village in the Jenin Governorate in the Northern area of the West Bank, located 15 kilometers West of Jenin.
-According to the Palestinian Central Bureau of Statistics, the village had a population of over 2,124 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics, the village had a population of 2,667 inhabitants in 2017.

 History

+Araqah was established in the 18th century, probably by the Abd el-Hadi family or under their auscipes.